PyDrocsid/cogs/moderation/logging/documentation.md

 ### channel

-Sets the channel for the log (Has to be used for enable the logging channels after disabling)
+Sets the channel for the log (has to be used to enable the logging channels after disabling).

 ```css
 .logging edit [channel|ch|c] <channel>